derek73/python-nameparser/CONTRIBUTING.md

 Development Environment Setup
 --------------------------------

-There are some exernal dependencies required in order to run the tests, located in the dev-requirements.txt file.
+There are some external dependencies required in order to run the tests, located in the dev-requirements.txt file.

     pip install -r dev-requirements.txt